zacharykowal/BuyMe-Auctions/README.md

 - Searches for items and auctions
 - Asks questions on the site Q&A board

+# Running the Project

+This project was created using Eclipse IDE.
+To run it:

+1. Import the project into the Eclipse workspace on your local machine
+2. In Eclipse, create a new Tomcat v8.5 server (Window -> Show View -> Servers, click "create new server" in the servers view, go through with the setup and then right click on the server to start it)
+3. Import the provided schema file into MySQL and start the MySQL server
+4. Configure the build path.
+In the project explorer, navigate to Java Resources -> Libraries -> JRE System Library.
+Right click on JRE System Library, then Build Path -> Configure Build Path.
+Select the Server Runtime Tomcat library and apply.
+5. The environment is now set up.
+Navigate to src -> main -> webapp.
+Right click on login.jsp -> Run As -> Run on Server.
+Select the Tomcat server from earlier and the home page should open.

-Login to the website using one of the usernames and passwords (provided in the MySQL database) to see all of the above in action.
+Login to the website using one of the usernames and passwords (provided in the MySQL database) to see everything in action!